genome-nexus/genome-nexus/README.md

 # Genome Nexus
 Genome Nexus, a comprehensive one-stop resource for fast, automated and high-throughput annotation and interpretation of genetic variants in cancer.
-Genome Nexus will integrate information from a variety of existing resources, including databases that convert DNA changes to protein changes, predict the functional effects of protein mutations, and contain information about mutation frequencies, gene function, variant effects, and clinical actionability.
+Genome Nexus integrates information from a variety of existing resources, including databases that convert DNA changes to protein changes, predict the functional effects of protein mutations, and contain information about mutation frequencies, gene function, variant effects, and clinical actionability.